10 Bible Verses for Studying: Scripture for Focus, Wisdom, and Diligence

 Bible Verses for Studying When You Feel Tired, Anxious, or Stuck

-Sometimes the hardest part of learning is not the material itself.
-It is the weariness you carry into it.
+Often, the hardest part of learning is the weariness you carry into it.
 Maybe you are juggling work and school.
 Maybe you are discouraged by past grades.
 Maybe anxiety keeps your thoughts spinning so fast that you cannot settle down enough to think.
 God’s Word speaks tenderly into those moments too.

 “Teach me good judgment and knowledge, for I believe in your commandments.”– Psalm 119:66 (ESV)